 “A classic ponytail never goes out of style!
-It’s always flattering and can be really head turning if done right,” McKernan says.
-But how can you make it a sleek and voluminous pony?
+It’s always flattering and can really be a head turning if done right,” McKernan says.
+How to make it a sleek, voluminous pony?
 “Blow dry your hair back with a paddle brush to where you want the pony to live.
-This will polish the look and make it neater.
-Finish the ends with a curling iron or straightener,” he adds.
+This step will polish the look and make it neater.
+Then, finish the ends with a curling iron or straightener,” he adds.

 18. Textured Twist

-OK, we’ve mentioned the classic French twist, but here’s how curly and wavy gals can get in on the fun.
-Wiley recommends starting with a pre-styling refresher spray (or a lightweight mousse) to add some moisture and shine before you tackle the twist.
-Divide your hair into two parts (one at the front of your head and one in the back).
-Starting at the back, gather and twist your curls at the center before pinning them into place.
+OK, we’ve mentioned the French twist, but here’s how curly and wavy gals can get in on the fun.
+Wiley recommends starting with a pre-styling refresher spray to add some moisture and shine before you tackle the twist.
+Divide your hair into two parts (one section at the front of your head and the other in the back).
+Start at the back by gathering and twisting your curls at the center before pinning them into place.
 Then, gather the top section and blend it seamlessly into the twist.
 (BTW, it’s totally fine to have some loose curls cascading down for a more relaxed look).
 Wiley also suggests completing the French twist with a strong-hold hairspray.

 19. Messy Curly Bun

-Want to look like you put effort without really doing much?
+Want to look like you put effort without really doing too much?
 Follow these steps: Make a bun at the top of your head.
 (Don't worry about it looking perfect.)
 Then pull out a few strands for that “messy look” and finally add a snazzy headband.
 It looks like you’re all set for the office shindig.

 20. French Twist Updo

 We’re talking Disney princess peak glam here, folks.
 According to McKernan, it’s all about starting with a low ponytail and twisting it up to towards the top of your head.
-Then, secure it with bobby pins, barrettes or decorative hair comb.
-He also suggests using a dry shampoo to make the pin stay put.
+Then, secure it with bobby pins, barrettes or a decorative hair comb.
+A pro tip: Applying a dry shampoo to the French twist to make the pin stay put.

 22. Baby Braids

-This style has been everywhere in 2022, so naturally, it’s a great choice to finish up the year.
+This style is always a great addition to any hairstyle, especially for the virtual Secret Santa.
 “Hailey Bieber [and other celebs] have been wearing small braids and it caught on,” explains Kaye.
 “I’ve started to use hair jewelry on celebrity clients and I love putting them in the small braids.”
-This low-maintenance ‘do is pretty simple and great for all hair types to try out.
+This low-maintenance look is pretty simple and great for all hair types to try out.
 Once you part your hair, gather two small sections at the hairline.
-With each section, start braiding (classic three-strand twist or French) before securing the ends with a small elastic band.
-Then, bedazzle your new mini tendrils and head out.
+Braid each section (classic three-strand twist or French technique) and securing the ends with a small elastic band.

-From Pamela Anderson to Cardi B, this tousled updo is one of the top styles of 2022 and will continue into the holidays.
-To achieve the look at home, Stenson recommends prepping your hair with a texturizing spray to increase the overall volume and fullness of your messy ‘do.
-“Once your hair is prepped, begin twisting it from the nape of your neck and bend the ponytail in half as you continue to twist.
+From Pamela Anderson to Cardi B, this tousled updo is a winner for the holidays.
+To achieve the look at home, Stenson recommends prepping your hair with a texturizing spray to increase the volume and fullness of your look.
+He adds, “Once your hair is prepped, begin twisting it from the nape of your neck and bend the ponytail in half as you continue to twist.
 Elevate the hair to lay against the back of your head and secure it just below the crown with a banana clip.
-After the clip is in place, gently tug at the hair at the crown to plume it into the shape you want,” explains Stenson.
+After the clip is in place, gently tug at the hair at the crown to plume it into the shape you want.”

-“This style looks elegant without overdoing things and instantly dresses up the hair, making for an understanded yet glamorous look that is perfect for any holiday party,” says McKernan.
+“This style looks elegant without overdoing things.
+It instantly dresses up the hair, making for a glamorous look that is perfect for any holiday party,” says McKernan.
 If you have short hair like Florence Pugh, create a side part and focus primarily on the front sections of your bob.
 McKernan suggests using rollers to get the flipped ends just right and applying a heat protectant to maintain its volume.
-You can also use a blow dryer and a round brush or a curling iron to achieve the look.
-And don’t forget: The other side should be smoothed down to give your new flip all the attention.
+You can also use a blow dryer and a round brush or a curling iron to achieve the look, too.
+Remember: The other side should be smoothed down to give your new flip all the attention.

 You can never go wrong with a high bun.
 Invest in a brush, gel and hair ties to recreate this look.
-Start with a high ponytail before wrapping it around and securing with a hair tie or a few bobby pins.
-Then use the gel to sleek down frizz or flyaways for a crisp finish.
+Start with a high ponytail before wrapping it around and securing with a hair tie.
+Then use a styling gel to sleek down frizz or flyaways for a crisp finish.
 Similar to Janelle Monáe, add some gems to make it festive.